steinbergnet/draft-steinberg-igp-ucmp/draft-steinberg-igp-ucmp.md

   RFC3630:
   RFC1195:
   RFC2328:
+  RFC3567:

 --- abstract

 Large service provider networks typically rely heavily on using multiple parallel links and parallel paths in the network topology to achieve the desired bandwidth capacities and levels of redundancy.
-In order to be able to use these multipath resources efficiently they rely on Equal Cost Multipath (ECMP) routing in the underlying IGP (ISIS or OSPF).

-If these different paths through the network are not equal and are of different bandwidth, ECMP will not deliver optimal load distribution.
-In fact this may result in loss of traffic due to overload on specific links even if the total available capacity would be sufficient to carry all traffic without loss.
+In order to be able to use these multipath resources efficiently they rely on Equal Cost Multipath (ECMP) routing in the underlying Interior Gateway Protocol (IGP) (ISIS or OSPF).
+If these different paths through the network are not equal and are of different bandwidth, ECMP will not deliver optimal load distribution and can in fact cause traffic loss.

-This memo proposed a method by which unequal weights can be computed for these paths based on actual link bandwidth, changing the load distribution mechanism of the routers from ECMP to Unequal Cost Multipath (UCMP).
-This weight computation happens entirely based on information available within the Link-State IGP without changing the IGP behaviour itself, i.e. the path decision of the IGP (the chosen set of multipath next-hops) is not modified, just the weigthing of the paths.
+This document proposes a method by which unequal weights can be computed for these paths based on actual link bandwidth, changing the load distribution mechanism of the routers from ECMP to Unequal Cost Multipath (UCMP).
+This weight computation is based entirely on information available within the Link-State IGP.

 --- middle